Devsbench/modern-sunflower-72abb/src/pages/index.md

     image: images/5.jpg
     content: >
-      We connect the most extraordinary Golang developers with the most innovative companies in the world.
-Save up to 50% and scale up faster.
+      We connect the most extraordinary Golang developers with the most innovative companies in the world
     actions:
       - label: Get Started
         url: /docs